 Pedestrian Accidents and the Statute of Limitations

 All personal injury claims are subject to a statute of limitations, or a timeframe during which individuals generally must file their claims.
-Once the statute of limitations has expired, you may be forever barred from pursuing damages associated with your accident.
+Once the statute of limitations has expired, you may face a more difficult time pursuing damages associated with your accident.

 While the expiration of the statute of limitations does not technically bar an injured individual from seeking compensation, it dramatically increases the risk that a defending party requests—and is granted by the court—a dismissal.
 In light of this, contacting a pedestrian accident lawyer in Franklin County as soon as possible after an accident is highly advisable.